cloe-lang/cloe/doc/notes.md

 ### Nondeterminism module

 ```
-(let (rally ..objects)
+(let (rally ..values)
-     "Objects -> List.
+     "Values -> List.
 Sort by time when they are evaluated."
      (...))
 ```